Criminal Law in Maine

 Maine criminal offenses are categorized by “class.”
 People often speak of crimes in terms of misdemeanors and felonies, but in Maine crimes are no longer categorized that way.
 Traditionally, a felony is a crime punishable by one year or more of imprisonment and a misdemeanor is a crime punishable by less than a year of imprisonment.

-Maine categorizes crimes as follows:
+Criminal Law in Maine categorizes crimes as follows:

 - Murder, minimum 25 years in prison, maximum of life;